simplex-chat/simplex-chat/simplex-messaging.md

    3. generates another new random public/private key pair (recepient key - `RK`) that she did not use before for her to sign commands and to decrypt the transmissions received from the server.
-   4. sends the command to the server to create a simplex connection (see `create` in [Create connection command](#create-connection-command)).
+   4. sends `"CONN"` command to the server to create a simplex connection (see `create` in [Create connection command](#create-connection-command)).
 This command can either be anonymous or the server can be configured to use the signature field to authenticate the users who are allowed to create